 How to use the XBB tools

-Both on GNU/Linux and macOS, the XBB tools are installed in separate folders, and are fully distinct from the system tools.
+Both on GNU/Linux and macOS, the XBB tools are installed as binary

 To access them, the application should update the PATH